4AK1LLA/NearbyPlayers/README.md

 ## Overview

-This Nukkit plugin offers dynamic radius customization using the `near.radius.*` permission, where `*` represents the number of blocks for detection.
+This Nukkit plugin allows players to easily check who is nearby in the game world.
+You can customize radius using the `near.radius.*` permission, where `*` represents the number of blocks for detection.

 ![Screenshot](https://github.com/4AK1LLA/NearbyPlayers/assets/90700933/1a63c63a-db7a-4e52-8dcf-74ba7b5f448d)